NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Heal Mount.md

 **Prerequisites** Faithful Steed; lay on hands
 * * *
-Your devotion to your mount manifests as a surge of vitality energy.
+Your devotion to your mount manifests as a surge of vital energy.

-When you cast [[Lay on Hands|Lay on Hands]] on your mount, you can restore 10 Hit Points, plus 10 for each heightened level.
+When you cast [[Spells/Lay on Hands|Lay on Hands]] on your mount, instead of the normal amount, the spell restores 10 Hit Points, plus 10 for each heightened rank.

 *Source: Pathfinder Player Core 2*
 *ORC*